d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 * Distribution

-For more on these concepts, read Section 1.2 in the textbook.
+For more on these concepts, read Sections 1.2 and 2.1 in the textbook.

 ## Can you read "Martian"?